Knowledge quiz

 23. What factors does a colony need to swarm?

 24. How does an artificial swarm prevent swarming?
-How far apart do the hives need to be?
+How far apart do the hives have to be?
 Why is it a poor manipulation?

 25. Why should Apiguard only be used when the temperature is greater or equal to 15 degrees C?

-26. Why is it essential to see eggs?
-On appreciating this, what can you do if a colony has swarm cells but can not find the queen?
+26. Why is it essential to see eggs or young larvae?
+On appreciating this, what can you do if a colony has swarm cells but cannot find the queen?

 27. What forms can it take When it comes to feeding bees?
 What are the advantages and disadvantages of each one?